Introducing Customer-Managed Encryption Keys (CMEK) on Zilliz Cloud

 1. Segregation of Duties — Clean and Auditable

 Zilliz Cloud processes and stores your data.
 You hold the keys in your own KMS.
 These are distinct entities with distinct roles.
-Your compliance team can clearly define this boundary in every audit, satisfying the segregation requirements built into GDPR, HIPAA, PCI-DSS, and SOC 2.
+Your compliance team can clearly define this boundary in audits, helping support the segregation-of-duties and key-management controls that many teams map to frameworks such as GDPR, HIPAA, PCI-DSS, and SOC 2.

-If you detect a breach, need to offboard a vendor relationship, or must respond to a legal hold, disable your CMK directly in KMS.
-The effect is immediate.
-All data in the affected Zilliz cluster becomes cryptographically inaccessible — not deleted, not moved, not dependent on any action from us.
-Without the master key, your vector data is indistinguishable from random noise.
+If you detect a breach, need to offboard a vendor relationship, or must respond to a legal hold, you can disable your CMK directly in KMS.
+The effect is immediate: data in the affected Zilliz cluster cannot be read or processed by the service until key access is restored.
+This does not delete or move the data, and it does not depend on a vendor-side workflow.

 3. Unified Audit Trail — Inside Your Existing Infrastructure